idadwind1/idadwind1/README.md

 };
 ```

-> u might wonder how i added an 1 after my github name. its becus i created IdadWind with the wrong email and i cannot access it anymore
+> u might wonder how i added an 1 after my github name. i did create IdadWind but with the wrong email and i cannot access it anymore

 ### My email:
 idadwind@gmail.com